Battle of Puketutu: Government response

-The loss of Kororāreka was a humiliating loss for the Crown colony government.
-On hearing the news of the fall of Kororāreka, and fearing a Ngāpuhi attack on their town, a number of settlers in Auckland sold their property and took passage on ships for Australia.
+The loss of Kororāreka was humiliating for the colonial government.
+On hearing news of Kororāreka, receiving its refugees and fearing a Ngāpuhi attack on Auckland, a number of that town's settlers sold their property and sailed for Australia.
 Lacking resources for an immediate response to the Ngāpuhi threat, FitzRoy asked for reinforcements from Sir George Gipps, the Governor of New South Wales.
 He also set about raising a militia.
 FitzRoy found a Māori ally in the Bay of Islands in the form of Tāmati Wāka Nene, another rangatira of the Ngāpuhi iwi but one aligned with the Crown.
 Angered by Heke's actions, he undertook to support the government response.
 He initially did so by establishing a pā (hillfort) at Ōkaihau, intending to disrupt Heke's movements inland.
 There were repeated skirmishes between Nene's taua and that of Heke during April.

-In the meantime, Fitzroy could do little with the forces he had at his disposal and waited until the requested reinforcements arrived from Sydney.
-When they did, he acted quickly and, on 26 April, dispatched HMS North Star, a post ship, north to the Bay of Islands with a contingent of troops under the command of Lieutenant Colonel William Hulme.
+In the meantime, FitzRoy could do little with the forces he had at his disposal and waited for the requested reinforcements from Sydney.
+When these, 215 men of the 58th Regiment, arrived, he acted quickly and, on 26 April, dispatched HMS North Star, a post ship, north to the Bay of Islands with a force under the command of Lieutenant Colonel William Hulme.
+This force was composed of 320 soldiers of the 58th and 96th Regiments, 40 militia, plus 61 Royal Navy personnel from North Star and Hazard as well as 26 Royal Marines.
+The naval contingent, which included a battery of Congreve rockets with eight seamen commanded by Lieutenant Egerton, was led by Commander George Johnson, the acting captain of Hazard.
+The British were equipped with 1839 percussion smoothbore muskets, although some may have had older flintlock muskets.
+The muskets were able to have bayonets attached and each man carried around 120 rounds of ammunition.
+The sailors also had cutlasses.

 The British secured Kororāreka on 28 April and then two days later mounted a punitive expedition on the coastal pā of Pōmare at Otuihu, on a headland around 5 km to the south of Kororāreka.
 It was believed that many of Pōmare's tribe had been involved in the looting of Kororāreka, with suspicions that some may also have been involved in the attack as well.
-The destruction of Pōmare's pā also removed a potential threat to the British flank as they moved inland in pursuit of Heke and Kawiti.
+Pōmare, detained when he came to parley with Hulme, ordered his men to lay down their arms and leave the pā, which was set on fire.
+Its destruction removed a potential threat to the British flank as they moved inland in pursuit of Heke and Kawiti.

+Heke in the meantime, aware of the arrival of Hulme's force in the Bay of Islands, began building a pā at Puketutu.
+The site itself had little value to Heke; it was isolated, difficult to approach and the surrounding land was not used for cultivation of food crops.
+Instead, it was intended to draw the British into an attack and therefore use up resources and manpower.